Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 which is an input gesture that expresses intent to do something.
 Each user-intent has an associated "intent handler",
 that performs the action intended by the user.
-An activity-handler therefore consists of a set of intent-handlers.
+An activity-handler therefore contains a set of intent-handlers.
 ### User input handling: The keyboard-map and mouse-map
 An input gesture can be a mouse move or click or a keyboard key-press or release.
 An activity-handler has mapping functions for key-down, key-up, mouse-move and a mouse-click.